erudinsky/Azure-Bicep-Workshop/Workshop/4-Prepare-database.md

-## Deploy the rest of the resources
+## Introduction

+This is the fourth hands-on lab of this workshop.
+And in includes several modules.
+In this module we will look into database.

-First review parameters for this deployment:
+## Task 4.1: Review parameters for DB

+Open up parameters file in `./Labs/4-full-stack` folder:

 ```json

 {
     "$schema": "https://schema.management.azure.com/schemas/2019-04-01/deploymentParameters.json#",
     "contentVersion": "1.0.0.0",